Haje Jan Kamps: Media career

 In 1998, together with Martin Lexow Wirak, when Kamps was sixteen years old, he started Digitalkamera.no, a major Norwegian technology news website about digital photography which later evolved into akam.no.

 In 2002, while working at Granada Television, on a Coronation Street specials series, Kamps started a website called Photocritic, which gained notoriety in December 2005, when it was featured on Slashdot, and subsequently got coverage on Digg.
-In 2011, it was cited by author Jeremy Butler on his book 'Television Style'.
+In 2011, it was cited by author Jeremy Butler in his book 'Television Style'.

 The Photocritic.org website was later purchased by Sterling Publishing, and is now hosted at Pixiq, where Kamps posts regularly.

 In 2007, Kamps wrote a book on macro photography for John Wiley & Sons publishing, entitled Macro Photography Photo Workshop (ISBN 978-0470118764).
-He has worked at Future Publishing as web editor and for Fast Car Magazine and T3 magazine as well.
+He has worked at Future Publishing as a web editor and for Fast Car Magazine and T3 magazine as well.
 He later started working as a senior producer at Five, the UK-based TV channel.
 At Five, Kamps was the senior producer of the FiveFWD website.

 Since then, Kamps is known for working as a freelance ghostwriter and media editorial consultant.
 He has also acted as a guest in different photography competitions.
 In 2011, he created Triggertrap, which was his main occupation until 2017, when the company ceased operations.